-Although the Amex Platinum Card comes with a $550 annual fee, it has a series of benefits and perks that make traveling easier, more enjoyable and more economical.
+Although the Amex Platinum Card comes with a $695 annual fee (Rates and Fees), it has a series of benefits and perks that make traveling easier, more enjoyable, and more economical.

 We consider it one of our top choices as a premium travel credit card.
-Cardholders can earn 5X membership rewards points for flights, and 5X points on prepaid hotels booked through amextravel.com.
+Cardholders can earn 5X membership rewards points for flights booked directly with airlines or Amex Travel, and 5X points on prepaid hotels booked through American Express Travel.